robertoporta/osticket/README.md

 <img width="1128" height="802" alt="Image" src="https://github.com/user-attachments/assets/fd8f7fc5-c0f0-4e04-9704-f5896b1d6f60" />
 </p>
 <p>
--When the user replies, I follow up by giving the user steps to follow that can potentially help solving the issue.
+- When the user replies, I follow up by giving them steps that can potentially help resolve the issue.
+This collaborative approach helps users learn small troubleshooting steps while allowing me to confirm whether the problem is software, hardware, or configuration related.
 </p>

 <br />
 <img width="1128" height="803" alt="Image" src="https://github.com/user-attachments/assets/d9596381-fd7b-4796-ac40-7b63e88cf19b" />
 </p>
 <p>
--After identifying and the user says he is okay with keeping his system as is, the ticket has come to an end.
+- After identifying the issue and confirming that the user is fine with keeping the system as is, the ticket comes to an end.
+I make sure the user’s request has been fully addressed and that they are satisfied with the outcome.
 </p>
 <br />